malcprentice/malcprentice.github.io/Style-GiveGoodFeedback.md

     * However,
     * That said,  you should probably
 * 2) Advice
-    * you could "avoid touching/waving your notes
+    * you could avoid touching/waving your notes
     * stop dropping your hand
     * stand still/straight
     * speak louder/slower